 I was going down a path that was very antithetical to who I am and literally lost my vision.
 “I lost my vision of myself,” that’s a metaphor which I find is very profound.
 I think that’s really interesting too how your symptoms express themselves.
 Right?
 My numb right arm, I’m right handed, and it wasn’t– my handwriting got all chicken-scratch, and I couldn’t use my hand.
 When I started pushing through and doing the work and writing again, the symptom hasn’t come back.
 I haven’t lost my vision again.

 So I think that it’s interesting the way that the symptoms manifest themselves in your body and to think about them also as a story you’re telling yourself so the more you break apart those negative stories, the more your body will break apart the symptoms that are causing you suffering.

 Right?
-Because you’re making the decision to admit to yourself and you believe you can be a better version of yourself.
+Because you’re deciding to admit to yourself and you believe you can be a better version of yourself.
 I instantly feel like a sense of relief, a sense of reconnection to myself.
 A sense of release and profound understanding of what’s going on and tools to help me maintain any sort of change that happened during the session.
-Its a process that, to me, has tangible results, physical, tangible results.
-When I go into hypnotherapy and I come out and I can sleep.
+It’s a process that, to me, has tangible results, physical, tangible results.
+When I go into hypnotherapy, and I come out, and I can sleep.
 I don’t have night terrors.
 To me, that is pretty huge, right?
-To me the hypnotherapy hits me in a space that I need in order to make any change.
+To me, the hypnotherapy hits me in a space that I need to make any change.